DataLab-Platform/DataLab/doc/features/image/menu_edit.rst

 When deleting metadata using the "Delete metadata" |metadata_delete| action in the "Edit" menu, you will be prompted to confirm the deletion of Region of Interests (ROIs) if they are present in the metadata.
-After this eventual confirmation, the metadata will be deleted, meaning that computing results, ROIs, and any other information associated with the image will be lost.
+After this eventual confirmation, the metadata will be deleted, meaning that analysis results, ROIs, and any other information associated with the image will be lost.

 .. |metadata_delete| image:: ../../../cdl/data/icons/metadata_delete.svg